-The hike from Murren to Schilthorn is challenging with 1600m of altitude climbed throughout the trail to the Piz Gloria summit where James Bond ‘007’ was filmed.
+The Murren to Schilthorn hike is a challenging trail with 1600m of altitude climbed throughout the route to the Piz Gloria summit where James Bond ‘007’ was filmed.
 At the summit, you can reward yourself after the long hike with a warm bowl of soup at the revolving restaurant, which lets you take in the 360-degree panoramic views as you enjoy your meal.
+It is possible to hike down, but it’s also an opportunity to take the scenic gondola back down to Murren and save your legs.

 YOU WILL ALSO LIKE MY MURREN HIKING GUIDE: 7 AWESOME HIKES NEAR MURREN, SWITZERLAND